orca-scan/express-deprecator/README.md

 express-mute helps to:
 * Remove legacy routes from your API
 * Drop deprecated traffic fast with minimal overhead
-* Deprecate payloads using JSON rules, not code
+* Mute requests using JSON rules, not code

 ## Features